r4ven1245/vscode-php-getter-setter/README.md

 I removed custom template features and all of the configuration options.
 It's a simple extension doing a simple job.

+I've updated the extension to work with PHP type hinting.

 ## Features

 This extension allows you to quickly generate getters and setters with one single command.